petertwigg/petertwigg.github.io/index.md

 Techniques involving meditation practice, enhanced mindfulness, sourcing and release of emotional imprints and other therapeutic cognitive processes bring healing and harmony resulting in profound shifts.
 I also work with death and bereavement.
 Ultimately, my work is helping you to raise the voltage of your consciousness to facilitate your way of being in the world by being open to higher dimensions of yourself.

 In working with clients I draw from my training in homeopathy and naturopathy together with my training and depth of personal experience in meditation, self-development work and experiences of consciousness.
 My evolution as a practitioner has seen me move from being a naturopath and homeopath towards becoming a healer.
 My task is to find the right tool to help you move forward.
 My focus also provides a framework by which people transform or heal.
 The work I do is often extremely subtle and profound.
 It is a work of depth seeking to bring about change at the deepest level of yourself.

+#### Latest Testimonial
+>Meditation seems to be a focused-mind activity not just relaxation!
+Peter is great at teaching this special skill.
+> <footer> Doctor, Sydney, NSW, Australia</footer>

 <blockquote class="photo">
 		<p>Our ordinary consciousness is not natural, but an acquired product.
 This has given us both many useful skills and many insane sources of useless suffering.</p>